Generative AI in Azure AI Solutions

 What is fine-tuning?

 Neural networks in the foundation model process information in the layers and has weights.
 Fine tuning shifts the model weights with example prompts and responses.
 Like “re-wiring the model’s brain” and similar human brain by strengthening neural pathways through practice.
 Examples include formatting preferences, using professional tone.
+Fine-tuned models are private and new weights in model is available for inferencing.

 Preparing data for fine-tuning a model